superlinked/VectorHub/docs/use_cases/recSys-basic.md

     ------------------------------

-### Evaluating recommender systems
+### Evaluating recommender models

-A relatively easy way to get a first-glimpse evaluation of a recommender system (whether content-based or user-interaction-based) is to 'manually' inspect the results, the way we've done already, above.
+The gold standard for evaluating recommender models is to A/B test - launch the models, assign a fair amount of traffic to each, then see which one has a higher click-through-rate.
+But a **relatively easy way to get a first-glimpse evaluation** of a recommender model (whether content-based or user-interaction-based) is to **'manually' inspect the results**, the way we've already done above.
 In our use case - a news platform, for example, we could get someone from the editorial team to check if our recommended articles are similar enough to our context article.

-But the gold standard for evaluation is A/B testing.
-In our case, below, where we want to see which of two collaborative filtering (user-interaction-based) models performs better, we A/B test by launching the models, assigning a fair amount of traffic to each, then basically seeing which one has a higher click-through-rate.
+Manual evaluation provides a sense of the relevance and interpretability of the recommendations.
+But manual evaluation remains subjective and not scalable.
+To get a more objective (and scalable) evaluation, we can compliment our manual evaluation by obtaining metrics - precision, recall, and rank.
+We use manual evaluation for both our content-based and interaction-based (collaborative-filtering) models, and run metrics on our interaction-based models.

 ## 2. Collaborative-filtering recommenders

-Below, we provide implementations of two collaborative filtering approaches to giving personalized recommendations to users, in lists titled "Recommendations for you," "Others also read," or "Personalized Recommendations."
+Below, we provide implementations of two collaborative filtering approaches for giving personalized recommendations to users, in lists titled "Recommendations for you," "Others also read," or "Personalized Recommendations."
 Our implementations address the cold-start problem, and deploy some basic evaluation metrics that will tell us which model performs better.

 ### Generating user-item interactions